bin-bash-mak/2077/README.md

 ## How to run?

-First vreate a virtual environment by running `python -m venv .venv`
+First create a virtual environment by running `python -m venv .venv`

 Then activate it with `source .venv/bin/activate` (on linux/mac) or `.venv\Scripts\activate` (on windows)